-The Company worked in partnership with its clients, keeping traffic flowing on 20 percent of the UK's major arteries and motorways, as well as a working with Local Authorities.
+The Company worked in partnership with its clients, keeping traffic flowing on 20 per cent of the UK's major arteries and motorways and working with Local Authorities.

 Their routine and cyclical maintenance and incident support services made travelling by road safer and more reliable.
-Thier road construction teams worked closely with the Highways Agency, in particular through the ECI Programme and they delivered Technology schemes, ensuring road users are better informed.
+Their road construction teams worked closely with the Highways Agency, particularly through the ECI Programme, and they delivered Technology schemes, ensuring road users are better informed.

 Carillion’s Highway Maintenance, workers who carried out works on the highways for the North West Road Scheme, had been subjected to abuse from disgruntled motorists and were looking to improve safety measures that would help deter abuse and confrontations from the public, motorists and improve their overall safety whilst working in dangerous conditions.

-Carillion procured 10 WCCTV Body Worn Camera (Record) units to act as a visual deterrent, helping to prevent abuse towards their workers.
-Should the workers still be subjected to abuse, the cameras capture evidential quality footage that is date, time and location stamped enabling any offenders to be prosecuted.
+Carillion procured 10 WCCTV Body Worn Camera (Record) units to act as a visual deterrent, helping to prevent their workers' abuse.
+Should the workers still be subjected to abuse, the cameras capture evidential quality footage that is date, time, and location stamped, enabling any offenders to be prosecuted.

-The Body Cameras provided to be a huge success, greatly reducing the number of aggressive incidents towards Carillion Road Workers.
+The Body Cameras proved to be a huge success, greatly reducing aggressive incidents towards Carillion Road Workers.

-As a result of the success of the cameras, Carillion chose to exercise the option of upgrading their WCCTV Body Worn (Record) devices to WCCTV Body Worn (Connect) units.
+As a result of the cameras' success, Carillion chose to exercise the option of upgrading their WCCTV Body Worn (Record) devices to WCCTV Body Worn (Connect)+ units.

-The live streaming also had the added benefit of being able to monitor that staff were following correct working procedures and adhering to health and safety requirements.
+The live streaming also had the added benefit of monitoring that staff were following correct working procedures and adhering to health and safety requirements.

-The panic button and live streaming are very important to us to ensure our staff are following protocol if a health and safety issue arises.”
+The panic button and live streaming are crucial to us to ensure our staff are following protocol if a health and safety issue arises.”